arcapos/luapgsql/luapgsql.md

 The pgsql module
 ----------------

-The pgsql is module is used to access PostgreSQL databases.
+The pgsql is module is used to access PostgreSQL databases from Lua code.
 It is a Lua binding to libpq, the PostgreSQL C language interface and offers more or less the same functionality.

-Most of the text in this manual has been adapted from the original libpq documentation, which is published under the following license:
+Most of the text in this manual has been adapted from the original libpq documentation, which is published under the following license:\

-PostgreSQL is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.
+PostgreSQL is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.\

-PostgreSQL Database Management System
+PostgreSQL Database Management System\

-(formerly known as Postgres, then as Postgres95)
+(formerly known as Postgres, then as Postgres95)\

-Portions Copyright (c) 1996-2014, The PostgreSQL Global Development Group
+Portions Copyright (c) 1996-2014, The PostgreSQL Global Development Group\

-Portions Copyright (c) 1994, The Regents of the University of California
+Portions Copyright (c) 1994, The Regents of the University of California\

-Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written agreement is hereby granted, provided that the above copyright notice and this paragraph and the following two paragraphs appear in all copies.
+Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written agreement is hereby granted, provided that the above copyright notice and this paragraph and the following two paragraphs appear in all copies.\

-IN NO EVENT SHALL THE UNIVERSITY OF CALIFORNIA BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF THE UNIVERSITY OF CALIFORNIA HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+IN NO EVENT SHALL THE UNIVERSITY OF CALIFORNIA BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF THE UNIVERSITY OF CALIFORNIA HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.\
 THE UNIVERSITY OF CALIFORNIA SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE PROVIDED HEREUNDER IS